-FYI, this is the recipe that I told you I wanted to share with you maybe about 2 weeks ago.
+FYI, this is the recipe that I told you I wanted to share with you may be about 2 weeks ago.
 My focus on this blog is still Japanese food but please allow me to share non-Japanese food once in a while, especially the ones that my family and I really enjoyed.
 Also in Japan, the Japanese eats a lot more Westernized meals at home or restaurant than you probably guessed.

-- 1 tsp. chili powder
+- 1 tsp chili powder

-- ¼ tsp. paprika
+- ¼ tsp paprika

-- ¼ tsp. cayenne pepper
+- ¼ tsp cayenne pepper

-- ¼ tsp. ground cumin
+- ¼ tsp ground cumin

 - 2 bay leaves

-- Braise in the oven uncovered for about 2½ hours (varies depending on oven), turning the pork every half an hour during cooking.
+- Braise in the preheated oven, uncovered, for about 2 ½ hours, turning the pork every half an hour during cooking.

 - When much of the liquid is evaporated and the pork is falling apart, remove the pot from the oven.
 Take the pork pieces out to the plate so they will cool down.